Lunar-Eclipse255/gaston.github.io/docs/posts/STEAM seminar/steam_seminar.md

 ---
 layout: sidebar
-title: STEAM Story—--Personal Narrative
+title: STEAM Story—Personal Narrative
 id: personal-narrative
 ---

-## Telling My STEAM Story—--Personal Narrative
+## Telling My STEAM Story—-Personal Narrative

 &nbsp; &nbsp; I was first introduced to the wonderful world of computer science and engineering at an FLL robotics camp in the 6th grade, where I was able to build and program a robot, and that got me hooked.
 One thing led to another, and who would've known that this initial start would have led to where I am now?
 The STEAM certificate program that I am currently pursuing is the computer science certificate.
 In this personal narrative I plan to explain why I chose to pursue the STEAM computer science certificate as well as how this certificate connect to my future.